jbilcke/latent-browser/README.md

 then:

-- copy the app to yout Application dir
+- copy the app to your Application dir
-- star tthe app
+- start the app

+#### Known important bugs

+ATTENTION!
+Due to a bug with Next Hot Reload (it reloads the search page once, after clicking on a click)

 ## Using the browser